emidelgo/phalcon-win-vc11/README.md

 Phalcon Windows X64 VC11 DLL
 ====================

-Php Windows binary extension for Phalcon 1.2.4 for PHP 5.5 VC11 64 Bit.
+Php Windows binary extension for Phalcon 1.2.4 for PHP 5.5.7 VC11 64 Bit.

+I suppose should be compatible with nearest minor version, PHP 5.5.3 - 5.5.7

 I build the extension for Thread Safe and Not Thread Safe PHP Environment.